Exercises To Do At Home: Bowflex Spring Total Body Tuneup

-Read on for descriptions and helpful resources to get you started on some of the basic exercise moves that you can do from the comfort of your own home.
+Read on for descriptions and helpful resources to get you started on some of the basic exercise moves.

 Step forward with one leg and lower yourself down, keeping your front knee over your ankle and behind the toes, until the top part of your leg is about parallel with the floor.
 Revert back to a standing position and repeat by stepping forward with the opposite leg.